 Teachers support learning by:

 The Nursery School is located in the lower level of Terrell Health Care Center (park and dropoff in the rear) on the campus of Randolph College.
-Classroom format includes two large rooms for each class with a centrally shared commons area.
+Classroom format includes two large rooms for the Juniors and Seniors, one large room for the Masters, and a centrally shared commons area.
 Each classroom is equipped with its own bathroom.
 Our outside area is a classroom in itself, where children are able to participate in dramatic play, large and fine motor activities, and to explore nature.
 The setting of this beautiful college campus adds a unique dimension to the children’s learning experience.
 The children get to take advantage of the large open play areas and facilities like the gymnasium and student center.
 It is not unusual for the campus community to see the children searching for a pumpkin, running through the Dell or taking walks around campus.

-No. While children of campus employees are given priority in enrollment, we welcome applications from the community.
+Yes!
+While children of campus employees are given priority in enrollment, we welcome applications from families in the community.

 Does my child have to be toilet trained?